brayan-alexis/todo-nest/README.md

 If you aren't satisfied with the build tool and configuration choices, you can `eject` at any time.
 This command will remove the single build dependency from your project.

-Instead, it will copy all the configuration files and the transitive dependencies (webpack, Babel, ESLint, etc) right into your project so you have full control over them.
+Instead, it will copy all the configuration files and the transitive dependencies (webpack, Babel, ESLint, etc) right into your project, giving you full control over them.
 All of the commands except `eject` will still work, but they will point to the copied scripts so you can tweak them.
-At this point you're on your own.
+At this point, you're on your own.

 You don't have to ever use `eject`.
 The curated feature set is suitable for small and middle deployments, and you shouldn't feel obligated to use this feature.
-However we understand that this tool wouldn't be useful if you couldn't customize it when you are ready for it.
+However, we understand that this tool wouldn't be useful if you couldn't customize it when you are ready for it.

-## Estado del Proyecto
+## Project Status
-La aplicación To-Do Nest se encuentra actualmente en producción estable en la versión 1.0.
-Esto significa que puedes utilizarla de manera confiable para gestionar tus tareas pendientes.
+The To-Do Nest application is currently in stable production in version 1.0.
+This means you can use it reliably to manage your to-do tasks.